CyberSource/cybersource-plugins-salesforceb2ccommerce/documentation/markdown/Configure-features.md

 Field | Description
 ------------ | -------------
-CS Tokenization Enabled | Enable or Disable the Tokenization Service LimitSavedCardRate | Limit number of credit card save attempts SavedCardLimitFrame | Limit of card count in a certain time period SavedCardLimitTimeFrame | Number of hours that saved credit card attempts are counted
+CS Tokenization Enabled | Enable or Disable the Tokenization Service CS Subscription Tokens Enabled | Enable the request of a subscription token on credit card authorizations LimitSavedCardRate | Enable Save Card Limit feature SavedCardLimitFrame | Provide the number of cards that can be saved in a certain time period SavedCardLimitTimeFrame | Provide the number of hours that saved credit card attempts are counted

 ### **7. Subscription Token Creation**